Skip to main content

 Gaming-Adjacent Communication Platforms

 Gaming-adjacent communication platforms are popular in the video game community.
 There is little evidence of recruitment and radicalization inside video game chats; however, gaming-adjacent communications platforms meant to connect gamers outside of the online games themselves have attracted violent extremists.
-Platforms such as Discord, Twitch, DLive, and Steam provide a safe space for violent extremist communities to discuss their ideas.
+Platforms such as Discord, Twitch, Roblox, DLive, and Steam provide opportunities for anonymous interaction and community building that can potentially be exploited.
 If young people unknowingly join one of these spaces, they run the risk of being radicalized.

 Discord